mc-datapacks/en/src/conventions/datapack_advancement.md

 ## About

-This convention aim to generallize installation message of datapacks into one place.
-This is done by utilizing [Advancement](https://minecraft.gamepedia.com/Advancements) tab to display installation message branching from the root advancement to datapack creator to the datapack itself.
+This convention aims to generalize the installation message of datapacks.
+This is done by using the [Advancement](https://minecraft.gamepedia.com/Advancements) tab to display installation message branching from the root advancement to datapack creator to the datapack itself.

-The convention is split into 3 section: `Root`, `Namespace` and `Datapack`
+The convention is split into 3 sections: `Root`, `Namespace` and `Datapack`

 ## 1. Root Advancement